Skidout/Jiffyedit/README.md

     bf # - Set buffer.
 A buffer at the beginning and end of each clip.
 Helps avoid jarring audio clipping.
 Must be a decimal number Default 0.3s. mt # - Set minimum clip length. - Having a minimum clip length helps avoid having many tiny clips Must be a decimal Default 0.5s. db # - Audio level for when silence ends and clips begin.
 Must NOT be a decimal.
-Default -20dB.
+Default -20dB. smt # - Set minimum silence time.
+Helps to avoid having clips that are very close to each other, making them one clip instead.
+Cannot be less than two times buffer.
+Default two times buffer.

   [st] Smooth Transitions - add a fade-to-silence transition between clips to help ease the audio awkwardness.